olivermralph/ml-challenge/README.md

 `ipython kernel install --user --name=<kernel_name>`

 The name of the kernel can be different to the evironment name, but it makes sense to keep them the same.
+You will then be able to select the kernel in your chosen IDE.

 ### Running the Python Script